Daily Mail brings anti-monopoly lawsuit against Google - Press Gazette

 “The lack of competition for publishers’ inventory depresses prices and reduces the amount and quality of news available to readers, but Google ends up ahead because it controls a growing share of the ad space that remains.”

+“The use of our ad tech tools has no bearing on how a publisher’s website ranks in Google Search.
+More generally, we compete in a crowded and competitive ad tech space where publishers have and exercise multiple options.

+“The Daily Mail itself authorizes dozens of ad tech companies to sell and manage their ad space, including Amazon, Verizon and more.
+We will defend ourselves against these meritless claims.”

-The Daily Mail’s lawsuit is the latest to hit the company in the US.
-The US Department of Justice and the attorney general of Texas both brought anti-competition claims against Google last year.
+The Daily Mail’s anti-competition lawsuit is the latest to hit the company in the US.
+The US Department of Justice and the attorney general of Texas brought similar claims last year.

 Google described the US DoJ’s lawsuit as “deeply flawed” and the case brought by Texas – that it was using its power “to manipulate the market” and “destroy competition” – as “misleading”.